Revised bounds on local cosmic strings from NANOGrav observations: Modelling the SGWB from string loops

 where $(\chi_r, \chi_m) = (0.2, 0.295)$ and $\gamma_c \simeq 20(G\mu)^{1 + 2\chi{r/m}}$.
 The most important difference between the BOS model and the LRS model is the dominance of smaller loops in the distribution for the latter model.
 Therefore, the amplitude of SGWB becomes larger in the higher frequency range and the ground-based GW detectors put the strongest bound on the string tension for this model~\cite{LIGOScientific:2021nrg}.

-In the context of recent PTA observation, this model was analyzed (together with the BOS model) by the EPTA collaboration with their second data release~\cite{EPTA:2023xxk}.
+In the context of recent PTA observation, this model was analysed (together with the BOS model) by the EPTA collaboration with their second data release~\cite{EPTA:2023xxk}.
 Although they do not perform a model selection analysis, the posterior distribution they obtained somewhat supports the NANOGrav result mentioned above.
 That is, when they include the SMBHB signal in their analysis, they observe the posterior distribution for $G\mu$ extends downward to the limit of the prior (see the right panel of Fig.~\ref{fig:NG_BOS} in App.~\ref{app:exact_BOS} or Fig.~15 of Ref.~\cite{EPTA:2023xxk}).
 This indicates that with the addition of the SMBHB signal, which is more preferred by the data, the magnitude of string signal (or $G\mu$) could only be bounded above.

 Following the analyses performed in Refs.~\cite{EPTA:2023hof, EPTA:2023xxk}, here we consider two different scenarios for the loop power spectrum.
 The first one is $(N_c, N_k) = (2, 0)$, which yields $\Gamma = 57$, a value close to that observed in the simulations.
 Another one is again $(N_c, N_k) = (1, 100)$ allowing for the large number of kinks.
+Here again, our choice is intended as a comparison with the results of those previous studies.
+If the smoothed model is adopted instead of the first model, qualitatively similar results are expected due to the dominance of cusp and the close value of $\Gamma$ (see Ref.~\cite{Blanco-Pillado:2021ygr} for comparison of different models of loop power spectrum).